sophiaha96/sophiaha.ca/readme.md

 All pages are designed to be responsive across common device sizes.

-## Analytics

-Analytics are an optional feature that are easy to enable if you want.

-### Fathom Analytics

-[Fathom](https://usefathom.com/ref/42TFOZ) provides a lightweight alternative to Google Analytics.

-To enable, just add a `NEXT_PUBLIC_FATHOM_ID` environment variable, which will only be used in production.

-### PostHog Analytics

-[PostHog](https://posthog.com/) provides a lightweight, **open source** alternative to Google Analytics.

-To enable, just add a `NEXT_PUBLIC_POSTHOG_ID` environment variable, which will only be used in production.

 ## Environment Variables

 If you're using Redis, analytics, or any other feature which requires environment variables, then you'll need to [add them to your Vercel project](https://vercel.com/docs/concepts/projects/environment-variables).